ruby-amqp/bunny/README.markdown

 **IMPORTANT**

-The Exchange#initialize method has changed as of version 0.0.7
+The Exchange#initialize method arguments have changed as of version 0.0.7

 You now create an exchange like this -